pratik-dani/LinkedIn-Scraper/README.md

 No "official" API access required - just use a valid Linkedin account/session cookies!

-:octagonal_sign: **Caution**: This library is not officially supported by LinkedIn.
+**Caution**: This library is not officially supported by LinkedIn.
 Using it might violate LinkedIn's Terms of Service.
 Use it at your own risk.

 # :construction: Under Active Development